spadhi1995/tekdi.net/src/pages/company/index.md

 bannerTitle: Company
 teamheading: Team
 visionheading: Vision
-companyInfo:We focus on providing you with cutting edge technology solutions.
+companyInfo: We focus on providing you with cutting edge technology solutions.
 Our emphasis is on using Open Source technologies in order to deliver the most cost effective, secure & up-to-date solutions & enabling you with the tools to take your business to the next level.
 companyImg: /img/company/about-company.jpg
 corePurposeHeading: Core Purpose
 corePurposeDesc: Be a catalyst for societal transformation by empowering organisations and individuals with technology